AndreaNardinocchi/placemark/README.md

 ```

 These are functions that I built on the following source [https://stackoverflow.com/questions/18883601/function-to-calculate-distance-between-two-coordinates](https://stackoverflow.com/questions/18883601/function-to-calculate-distance-between-two-coordinates), and adjusted to fit for the PlaceMark app purposes.
-We are basically retrieving the userLat and userLong variable values from the category added by the user, iterating through the placemarks, appplying a range of calculations to achieve the 'distance' value, which will, in turn, get pushed to a list called minDistance or maxDistance.
-At this point, the 'Math.min()' or 'Math.max()' functions will pull the min or max distance and returned.
+We are basically retrieving the userLat and userLong variable values from the category, added by the user.
+Then, there is an iteration through the placemarks, and a range of calculations will enable us to achieve the 'distance' value, which will, in turn, get pushed to a list called minDistance or maxDistance, based upon which function we are in.
+At this point, the 'Math.min()' or 'Math.max()' functions will pull the min or max distance, which will ultimately get returned.

 The below function will count the number of local or abroad placemarks :